 The incidence rate of major depressive disorder during perimenopause was higher than in premenopause, but it became significantly lower in postmenopause compared with premenopause.
 Of note, while rates of first-onset major depressive disorder decreased in postmenopause, rates of first-onset depressive symptoms remained high in postmenopause.
 As depression is likely an umbrella term for several conditions with heterogeneous disease pathways, the mechanisms underpinning the link between first-onset depressive symptoms and reproductive aging may, therefore, be complex and include not only hormonal changes associated with perimenopause but also biopsychosocial challenges associated with aging.

-The incidence rates of other diagnoses, including anxiety/panic attacks, substance abuse/dependency, post-traumatic stress disorder, anorexia/bulimia/other eating disorders, stress, obsessive-compulsive disorder, or insomnia were higher in both perimenopause and postmenopause than in a period of premenopause.
+The incidence rates of other diagnoses, including anxiety/panic attacks, substance abuse/dependency, post-traumatic stress disorder, anorexia/bulimia/other eating disorders, stress, obsessive-compulsive disorder, or insomnia, were higher in both perimenopause and postmenopause than in the period of premenopause.

 Conclusion